 Our work marketplace systems and controls relating to customer identity verification, user authentication, and fraud detection are complex.
 If such systems and controls are not effective, our work marketplace may be perceived as not being secure, our reputation may be harmed, we may face regulatory action or action by our payment partners, payment networks, or other third parties, and our business may be adversely impacted.
-In addition, bad actors around the world use increasingly sophisticated methods to engage in illegal activities involving personal information, such as unauthorized or fraudulent use of another's identity, payment information, or other information; misrepresentation of the user's identity, location, or skills, including using accounts that they have purchased, borrowed, or leased; and the improper acquisition or use of credit or debit card details and banking or other payment cards used in these transactions, which increases our risk of exposure to fraudulent activity.
+In addition, bad actors around the world use increasingly sophisticated methods to engage in illegal activities involving personal information, such as: unauthorized or fraudulent use of another's identity, payment information, or other information; misrepresentation of the user's identity, location, or skills, including using accounts that they have purchased, borrowed, or leased; and the improper acquisition or use of credit or debit card details and banking or other payment cards used in these transactions, which increases our risk of exposure to fraudulent activity.
 These types of illegal activities have increased recently on our and similar platforms and may continue to increase as platforms like ours gain more prominence, including due to the ongoing shift toward remote work or in the event of a macroeconomic downturn.
-Additionally, as we become more visible as a result of our brand promotion efforts, bad actors increasingly may seek to take advantage of us or our users and discover ways to evade our trust and safety efforts.
-For example, for the three and six months ended June 30, 2022, provision for transaction losses increased, as compared to the same periods in 2021, primarily due to increased instances of fraud and higher chargeback losses.
-Additionally, the risk of these types of illegal activities may also be elevated as a result of Russia's invasion of Ukraine.
+Additionally, as we become more visible as a result of our brand promotion efforts, bad actors increasingly seek to take advantage of users and discover ways to evade our trust and safety efforts.
+For example, for the three and nine months ended September 30, 2022, provision for transaction losses increased, as compared to the same periods in 2021, primarily due to increased instances of fraud and higher chargeback losses.
 This conduct on our website could result in any of the following, each of which could adversely impact our business: